Tutorial to develop a Spyder plugin#

 ID = 'pomodoro_timer_toolbar'

 Next, we need to declare a boolean variable in our status widget to indicate if the countdown is paused or not.
-For that, let’s add the following inside the __init__ method of PomodoroTimerStatus:
+Let’s add the following code inside the __init__ method of the PomodoroTimerStatus class definition:

 self.pause = True